bobbylight/RSyntaxTextArea/README.md

 RSyntaxTextArea is a customizable, syntax highlighting text component for Java Swing applications.
 Out of the box, it supports syntax highlighting for over 30 programming languages, code folding, search and replace, and has add-on libraries for code completion and spell checking.
-Syntax highlighting for additional languages can be added via tools such as [JFlex](http://jflex.de).
+Syntax highlighting for additional languages [can be added](http://fifesoft.com/rsyntaxtextarea/doc/) via tools such as [JFlex](http://jflex.de).

 RSyntaxTextArea is available under a [modified BSD license](http://github/com/bobbylight/RSyntaxTextArea/blog/master/License.txt).
 For more information, visit [http://fifesoft.com/rsyntaxtextarea](http://fifesoft.com/rsyntaxtextarea).

 # Example Usage

+RSyntaxTextArea is simply a subclass of JTextComponent, so it can be dropped into any Swing application with ease.

 ```java
 import java.awt.*;